joelyuhas/AstroChimps/README.md

 #### ObserverPattern
 There are currently two main ways live stock info can be gathered, through yfinance API calls directly, or though the created "Observer Pattern" which this class performs. yfinance can only be called so many times a day, so this limits how many algorithms can run depending on how many calls they do a second.

-The solution was to create an observer pattern class, a class that is the sole source that calls yfinance and dispenses the informatin to the other classes.
+The solution was to create an observer pattern class, a class that is the sole source that calls yfinance and dispenses the information to the other classes.
 The ObserverPattern checks the desired stock value every X seconds and saves it to a local database that the other programs can pull from.

 These databases can also be used in the future for testing and analysis.